HerzogIgzorn/ariba-training/README.md

-# TypeScript E2E Development – from zero to hero in 1hr!
+# TypeScript E2E Development

 This repository is a step-by-step guide explaining how to build a UI5 freestyle bookshop application on top of the booskop CAP server from the [Cloud CAP Samples](https://github.com/SAP-samples/cloud-cap-samples) project.

-The recorded session with a live-walkthrough can be found on YouTube: [🟠 UI5 Freestyle: TypeScript E2E Development - from zero to hero in 1hr!](https://www.youtube.com/watch?v=7aAehB4ejHQ).
+The recorded session with a live-walkthrough can be found on YouTube: [🟠 UI5 Freestyle: TypeScript E2E Development](https://www.youtube.com/watch?v=7aAehB4ejHQ).

 ## Preparation